Saatwik-ss/DaSH-Lab-Induction-Assignment-2025/DaSH-Lab-Induction-Assignment-2025/part1_matrix_multiplication/REPORT.md

 ### Bottleneck:

 The kernel shows a clear memory bandwidth bottleneck.
 About 68% of GPU time (≈9.17 ms) is spent inside matrixMulNaive, while global memory transfers (HtoD + DtoH) take another ~6 ms. Each thread performs N³ = 1024³ ≈ 1.07×10⁹ multiply-adds but also issues roughly 2×N³ = 2.1×10⁹ global memory reads/writes with almost no data reuse.
-The achieved throughput is ~230 GFLOPS, only around 55% of cuBLAS peak on a T4 GPU.
-The non-coalesced column access to matrix B and lack of shared-memory tiling make it heavily memory-bound rather than compute-bound.
+The achieved throughput is ~230 GFLOPS, only around 55% of cuBLAS peak on a T4 GPU in colab.
+The non-coalesced column access to matrix B and lack of shared-memory tiling makes it heavily memory-bound rather than compute-bound.

+After testing CuBlas on my local machine, CuBLas acheived,

+**Time: 0.3807 ms**

+**cuBLAS SGEMM GFLOPS: 5640.88**

+That makes my effeciency to be around 4% of max cuBLAS efficiency .

 ---